-This topic describes the synchronization procedure in Episerver.
+This topic describes the synchronization procedure in Optimizely.
 During website initialization, the synchronization engine will scan and validate available content types and properties created in code or from the CMS admin view.

 How it works